apps-for-linux/apps-for-linux.github.io/src/content/blog/appflowy.md

 ---
 title: "AppFlowy"
+description: |
-summary: "Open-source alternative to Notion.
+ "Open-source alternative to Notion.
 You are in charge of your data and customizations"
 date: 2025-10-24T12:40:00Z
 categories: ["Productivity"]
 authors: